Asteroid impact avoidance: Stand-off approach

 In the same year, NASA released a study where the asteroid Apophis (with a diameter of around 300 m) was assumed to have a much lower rubble pile density (1500 kg/m3) and therefore lower mass than it is now known to have, and in the study, it is assumed to be on an impact trajectory with Earth for the year 2029.
 Under these hypothetical conditions, the report determines that a "Cradle spacecraft" would be sufficient to deflect it from Earth impact.
 This conceptual spacecraft contains six B83 physics packages, each set for their maximum 1.2-megatonne yield, bundled together and lofted by an Ares V vehicle sometime in the 2020s, with each B83 being fuzed to detonate over the asteroid's surface at a height of 100 m ("1/3 of the objects diameter" as its stand-off), one after the other, with hour-long intervals between each detonation.
 The results of this study indicated that a single employment of this option "can deflect NEOs of [100-500 m diameter] two years before impact, and larger NEOs with at least five years warning".
 These effectiveness figures are considered to be "conservative" by its authors, and only the thermal X-ray output of the B83 devices was considered, while neutron heating was neglected for ease of calculation purposes.

+Research published in 2021 pointed out the fact that for an effective deflection mission, there would need to be a significant amount of warning time, with the ideal being several years or more.
+The more warning time provided, the less energy will be necessary to divert the asteroid just enough to adjust the trajectory to avoid Earth.
+The study also emphasized that deflection, as opposed to destruction, can be a safer option, as there is a smaller likelihood of asteroid debris falling to Earth's surface.
+The researchers proposed the best way to divert an asteroid through deflection is adjusting the output of neutron energy in the nuclear explosion.